DrupalOpenGardenProject/Site-Structure/mn/README.txt

-7/29/2010: Check out James Git version of Managing News
+7/29/2010: Check out James Git version of Managing News "PermacultureNews"

+Permaculturenews is an installation of "Managing News" with some feeds already added.

 git clone here: http://github.com/fndtn357/Permaculturenews.git

 To check out 'Permaculturenews'

-Permaculturenews is an installation of "Managing News" with some feeds already added.

 1. Navigate into this folder.